btkostner/jumar/docs/deployment.md

 ## Database

-Deploying Cockroach DB to Fly.io _can_ be easy if you chose to run without TLS.
-This _can_ be fine, but we want to keep with best security practice, so we will generate self signed certificates for all nodes and ensure secure connections are enforced.
+Deploying Cockroach DB to Fly.io _can_ be done on with using the `--insecure` flag, but we want to keep with best security practice, so we will generate self signed certificates for all nodes and ensure secure connections are enforced.

 ### Building

 If you are running a Cockroach DB instance yourself, I'd strongly suggest you to publish your own custom Docker image for Cockroach.
 This makes it easier to version control and prevents build chain attacks.
 First up, `cd` into the `priv/cockroachdb` directory.
 Next, build the included `Dockerfile` and push it to your repository of choice.
-Once done, update the `fly.toml` file to point to the registry you just published to.
+Once done, update the `fly.toml` file to point to the registry you published to.
 Once that is done, you can follow the rest of this guide.

 ### Setup